espruino/BangleApps/apps/speedalt/README.md

 Waypoints:

 Create a file waypoints.json and write to storage on the Bangle.js using the IDE.
+The first 6 characters of the name are displyed in Speed+[D]istance mode.

 Sample waypoints.json